Introducing another way to enhance your play-going enjoyment.

 How can I buy a ticket for Open Captioning?

 Single tickets for the 2013/14 season will be on sale in late July.
-All Open Captioning performances take place on the Saturday Matinee for each Mainstage show.
-To purchase, click on any show title above and select the Saturday Matinee, or you can contact our Box Office at 919.962.7529.
+Most Open Captioning performances take place on the Saturday Matinee for each Mainstage show, with the exception of one performances of The Mountaintop, which will take place on Sunday, Sept 29 at 2pm.
+To purchase, click on any show title above, or you can contact our Box Office at 919.962.7529.
 Just make sure to let us know you're interested in Open Captioning.

 Do I need to buy a special ticket for Open Captioning?